ubyssey/volunteer/office-hour.md

 ## Volunteer Office Hours

-Office hour meetings for the September 2020- December 2020 semester will take place at 11AM - 12:30PM Tuesday and Thursdays.
+Office hour meetings for the September 2020- December 2020 semester will take place at 11AM - 1PM Tuesday and Thursdays.

+The meeting proper will likely be the first hour with the second hour mostly existing so we can help students out with tech stuff!
+Feel free to drop in (or leave early).

-These meetings are a chance to get everybody in the same room to chat about assignments, ongoing projects, and to allow the web developer or anybody else to answer questions about technical problems.
+These meetings are a chance to get everybody in the same room (proverbially) to chat about assignments, ongoing projects, and to allow the web developer or anybody else to answer questions about technical problems.

 ### Slack